simshadows/mhwi-build-search-prototype/README.md

 # Sim's MHWI Build Search Tool

-**CURRENT A WORK IN PROGRESS.** I'm developing this to aid in build optimization for the game Monster Hunter World Iceborne!
+**CURRENTLY A WORK IN PROGRESS.** I'm developing this to aid in build optimization for the game Monster Hunter World Iceborne!

 ## How Do I Use It?